Ground Penetrating Radar (GPR) is widely accepted to be one of the most reliable methods of detecting and mapping underground utilities.

 (See our page On Site Detection vs. Post Processing for further information.)

 Ground Penetrating Radar vs. Electro Magnetic Location

-However, based on our experience and controlled experiments, GPR is able to recover more information about the below ground environment and detect more features and utilities with respect to EML without manhole access.
+However, based on our experience and controlled experiments, GPR is able to recover more information about the below ground environment and detect more features and utilities with respect to EML, when deployed without manhole access.
 GPR is therefor an important and integral part of the underground utility survey procedure and should be included as part of a survey.

 (See our page Ground Penetrating Radar vs. Electromagnetic Location for further information.)

 PAS128 provides guidance for the specification of a utility survey, how it should be performed, and the deliverables which should be produced.
 Most utility surveys within the UK are specified in accordance with PAS128.

 In order to be compliant with PAS128, all utility surveys should incorporate GPR.
 At KB GPR Surveys we are specialists in GPR, we offer a GPR utility survey service where we provide the GPR portion of the survey to which you can add your own EML results.

 (See our page What is PAS128 for further information about PAS128.)

 The deliverable from a GPR utility survey will usually take the form of a drawing and a report.
 For smaller surveys, it can be more appropriate to detect the locations of utilities on site and mark them on the ground using temporary paint.